Written by Liam and Aoife!

 We pulled our dad up to a rough seated position and shoved a picture book into his hands.
 Hopefully no one would notice him.
 For the next, increasingly frantic five minutes we looked for the Thief.
-Unable to wander around the busy library roaring, ‘Story Thief come out and play!!’, we crept down every corner of the room.
+Unable to wander around the busy library roaring, ‘Story Thief come out and play!!’, we crept around every corner of the room instead.

 ‘Where is it?’

-I prayed that when we got back to Dad we’d find him back to normal, but he was unmoving in his spot by the window.
-The picture book was slipping out of his hands.
+I hoped that when we got back to Dad we’d find him back to normal, but he was unmoved in his spot by the window, the picture book slipping out of his hands.
 I pushed it back into place and sat angrily down next to him.
 Aoife slumped down beside me.